travigd/documentation/introduction/which-api.md

 ---
-title: "Which API to Use?"
 section: "Introduction"
 version: "4.0.2"
 ---

+# Which API to Use?

 There are multiple interfaces over which you can communicate with Event Store.
 This document describes them briefly and with the aim of helping you choose which one suits your use case.